 Other Tips for Speeding up Your Mac

-While having lots of browser tabs open is convenient, it drains your Mac’s RAM and CPU cycles as they have to be refreshed continuously.
-If you want to save the tabs for later use, just press Command-D to bookmark them.
+While having many browser tabs open is convenient, it drains your Mac’s RAM and CPU cycles as they must be refreshed continuously.
+If you want to save the tabs for later use, press Command-D to bookmark them.

-Make sure you regularly update your Mac, as these updates include security improvements and bug fixes, which can help your Mac to run without problems.
+Ensure you regularly update your Mac, as these updates include security improvements and bug fixes, which can help your Mac run without problems.
 Also, keep your apps updated regularly, as these updates can improve app performance, which in turn has a positive effect on your Mac.

-If you have App Store apps downloaded, all you need to do is make sure you have Automatic Updates turned on by launching the App Store/App Store Menu/Preferences and checking the box next to automatic updates.
-If you have apps that didn’t come from the App Store, it’s a bit more of a chore because you will have to update each app individually – unless you have CleanMyMac X, that is!
+If you have App Store apps downloaded, all you need to do is ensure you have Automatic Updates turned on by launching the App Store/App Store Menu/Preferences and checking the box next to automatic updates.
+If you have apps that didn’t come from the App Store, it’s a bit more of a chore because you will have to update each app individually – unless you have CleanMyMac X!

 Updating Apps with CleanMyMac X